MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-the-perfect-modding-language.md

 - How should the language keep track of which objects are still reachable?
 If no UB like double-freeing is desired, and no complex and difficult system like a garbage collector is desired, I think the only option is reference counting?
 - Should the language disallow recursion, in order to make it simpler, and to make sure stack overflows aren't possible?
 - Should declaration order matter?
 It should be trivial to forward declare all function and struct definitions automatically at the top of the file, and would make modding less punishing.
 - Should a string type be provided by the developer, rather than having the user need to worry about what a `char *` and `char []` is?
+Are they immutable, and not pointers?
 - Figure out how modders should be able to use arrays
 - Does the language need to implicitly translate `foo: mystruct = {}` to `foo: mystruct = {0}` in order to make sure the memory isn't uninitialized, or is TCC always capable of detecting this for us?
 - When TCC throws an error, the modder should be able to inspect the generated C code that it tried to compile, since TCC its line numbers will be useless otherwise, especially since it's in a pretty different language.
 Ideally we could come up with some way to make it so the user doesn't ever have to view the generated C code. :(